All over Australia grassroots organisations are forming to have more say in democracy.

 Recently ‘Voices of’ community groups have sprung up all over Australia.
 People in the federal electorates of Mackellar, Hume, Warringah and Indi are speaking up and participating in their democracy.
 In fact, it’s global, with citizens all over the world taking an active role and demanding government accountability and integrity:

 No, we’re a group of citizens; parents, workers, students who are deeply concerned about issues that are not being addressed by our representative.

-The next federal election could be called as early as 7th August 2021 – that only gives us a short time to hear everyone’s views, find a candidate who represents us, and run a campaign.
+The next federal election could be called as early as 7th August 2021 – that only gives us a short time to hear everyone’s views, find a candidate who represents us.

-Federal parliament has a good handful of active independents who represent their constituents.
-But they need one more.
-One more independent, especially one from North Sydney, will break the party political deadlock that prevents good policy.
+Federal parliament has a good handful of active and effective independents who represent their constituents.
+But more will break the big party political deadlock that prevents good policy.

 Voting is important, but voting every 3 years for candidates who have been preselected for us by a tiny minority doesn’t actually allow us to be heard or represented.
-In fact, we have nil to negligible effect on party policy.
-Fortunately, in this country, we can preselect our own independent candidate.
-This way our voices will be heard and we will be represented.
+In fact, we have nil to negligible effect on party policy while we sit in a safe seat.
+If we have our own independent candidate our voices will be heard and we will be represented.